seyhajin/monkey2/modules/monkey/newdocs/language/arrays.md

 ### Arrays

 An array is a linear sequence of values that can be addressed using one or more integer indices.
+Arrays are '0 based' in monkey2, meaning the first element in an array is at index 0, the second is at index 1, the third is at index 2 and so on.

 Each array has an associated element type.
 That is, the type of the values actually stored in the array.
 An array's element type is a purely static property.
 It is only known at compile time so arrays cannot be 'cast' to different array types at runtime.